 Germina Foundation is a not-for-profit organisation located in Santa Coloma de Gramenet (Barcelona, Spain).
 Founded in 2004, we offer support and opportunities to children, teens, young adults and families from a socially disadvantaged background.
-Over a hundred children and teens participate each day in our social programmes.
+Over 200 children and teens participate each day in our social programmes.
 A mixed team of volunteers and professional staff is in charge of all activities.

 We attend children, teens and young adults by implementing four socio-educational programmes:

 - Centre obert.
 This is an after-school club for children aged 5-12.
 We offer a healthy environment for the development of all children.
 After a daily snack and playground time, children receive an hour of dedicated support for school homework, followed by another hour of educational activities such as sports, arts, cooking workshops or visits to the library or public parks.
 Special activities such as urban camps or fieldtrips to the mountains are held during school holidays.

 - Espai jove.
 This is the after-school programme for teens aged 12-16 who are in secondary education.
 The programme provides healthy leisure time and school support.
 Every weekday afternoon, teens meet to play some games, have a snack, or engage in friendly conversations.
 Afterwards, they spend some time studying, either doing their homework or using new and attractive ways of learning.
 Each day finishes with a group activity chosen by them according to their interests (sports, relaxing, cooking…).
 This programme also runs during school holidays in the morning.